Sermon: Race, Gender, and Sexuality In the Beginning

 Man Is Under God’s Blessing

-Finally, God blesses man.
+Finally, man is under God’s blessing.
 V. 28: “And God blessed them.
 And God said to them, ‘Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.'”

 Think for a moment of the picture we’ve painted so far.
 Does this match your understanding of religion?
 Where are the rules?
 Where are the rituals?
 Where are the prohibitions?
 Where is the guilt?
-If we read on, we’ll see that God gives them just one prohibition: don’t eat from the tree of the knowledge of good and evil.
-But what is his very first command to Adam and Eve?
+If we read on in chapter 2, we’ll see that God later gives them just one prohibition: don’t eat from the tree of the knowledge of good and evil.
+But what is his very first command to Adam and Eve in Gen. 1?
 I don’t want to be too blunt here, but it is literally “go make babies.”
 Lots of babies.
 God says to Adam and Eve: “Be fruitful and multiply.
 Fill the earth with your babies.
 Bring order out of chaos.
 Tame the wilderness.
 Tend the garden.
 Be kings and queens.
 Go with my blessing, knowing that the Creator of the whole universe is pleased with you and has pronounced you ‘very good.’”

 Now we know that this is not the world we live in today.
 In Genesis 3 we will read about how Adam and Eve rebelled against God.
 Their rebellion brought sin and death into the world.
 They were driven out of Eden, their relationship with God was broken, their relationship with each other was broken, their relationship with nature was broken.
 But, even so, the original goodness of God’s creation remains.
 The earth is still filled with his blessings, his unmerited love and grace even towards those who reject Him.